marijnh/Eloquent-JavaScript/06_object.md

 {{hint

-{{index "list (exercise)"}}
+{{index "groups (exercise)", "Group class", "next method"}}

-It is probably worthwhile to define a new class `ListIterator`.
+It is probably worthwhile to define a new class `GroupIterator`.
-Iterator instances should have a property that tracks the current rest of the list.
-If that's the empty list, the `next` method can say it is done.
-If not, it should return the current element and move the current rest forward.
+Iterator instances should have a property that tracks the current position in the group.
+Every time `next` is called, it checks whether it is done, and if not, moves past the current value and returns it.

-The list class itself gets a method named by `Symbol.iterator` which, when called, returns a new instance of the list iterator class.
+The `Group` class itself gets a method named by `Symbol.iterator` which, when called, returns a new instance of the iterator class for that group.

 hint}}